OPMDG/opm-doc/probes/check_pgactivity.rst

  If THRESHOLD is an interval, the following units are accepted (not case sensitive): s (second), m (minute), h (hour), d (day).
 You can use more than one unit per given value.
 If not set, the last unit is in seconds.
-Eg.: "1h 55m 6" = "1h55m6s".
+ For example: "1h 55m 6" = "1h55m6s".